Kannur: Transportation

 Kannur South railway station and Edakkad railway stations are located under Kannur Corporation limits.
 Chirakkal railway station is located north of the city.
 Only passenger trains halt at these three stations.

-Kannur International Airport in Mattanur inaugurated on 9 December 2018.
+Kannur International Airport in Mattanur was inaugurated on 9 December 2018.
 It is the fourth international airport in Kerala.
 The airport has a 4000 m runway (the longest in the State) and state of the art passenger terminal as well other amenities.
 It is well connected by a comprehensive network of roads and a proposal for railway line has also been mooted.
-In the 2016–17 Union Railway budget, ₹4 billion were dedicated for under Extra Budgetary Resource (EBR) in which a part of the bill will be borne by the State Government towards the railway line.
+In the 2016–17 Union Railway budget, ₹4 billion were dedicated for this under Extra Budgetary Resource (EBR) in which a part of the bill will be borne by the State Government towards the railway line.